dlt-hub/dlt/docs/website/blog/2024-05-28-openapi-pipeline.md

 ### What's OpenAPI again?

 [OpenAPI](https://www.openapis.org/) is the world's most widely used API description standard.
+You may have heard about swagger docs? those are docs generated from the spec.
 In 2021 an information-security company named Assetnote scanned the web and unearthed [200,000 public OpenAPI files](https://www.assetnote.io/resources/research/contextual-content-discovery-youve-forgotten-about-the-api-endpoints).
 Modern API frameworks like [FastAPI](https://pypi.org/project/fastapi/) generate such specifications automatically.